 Workspace-level SSO can only be configured when unified login is disabled.
 When unified login, your workspace uses the same SSO configuration as your account.
 Databricks recommends enabling unified login on all workspaces.
 See Unified login.

 Microsoft Windows Active Directory (AD) provides identity based access controls for a wide range of Microsoft products.
 You host Windows AD, either in your Azure tenant or on your premises.
 With Windows AD, you can authenticate third party extranet applications such as Databricks using Windows Active Directory Federation Services (AD FS).
 AD FS uses SAML 2.0.

 This article shows how to configure AD FS as the identity provider for a Databricks workspace.
-To use Azure Active Directory hosted in your Azure tenant for SSO with Databricks, see SSO with Azure Active Directory for your workspace.
+To use Microsoft Entra ID (formerly Azure Active Directory) hosted in your Azure tenant for SSO with Databricks, see SSO with Microsoft Entra ID (formerly Azure Active Directory) for your workspace.

 To configure SSO in your Databricks account, see Set up SSO in your Databricks account console.

 The following guide is for configuring AD FS integration using Windows Server 2012 R2 Active Directory Federation Services version 18.104.22.168.
 Existing customers who need support for other versions of AD FS or Azure Directory Services can contact email@example.com.
 If you are a new customer, contact firstname.lastname@example.org.